 Sian is Managing Director of the Beauté Salon & Spa Group.
 A qualified Pharmacist, Sian worked in the primary health sector over 13 years before the birth of her first child.
 Sian has been Chairwoman of the local branch of the Otago Pharmacy Guild, a board member of the NICU Trust and a board member of the Aoraki Polytechnic Advisory Board.
 Sian has a passion for marketing and business expansion.

-Originally from New Plymouth Diana has been a Dunedin resident since 1984.
-She is currently Managing Solicitor at Otago Southland Employers Association and has over 20 years’ experience in Employment Law, Industrial Relations and Human Resources assisting business of all kinds and sizes, including many in the not for profit sector.
-With wide governance experience across a number of organisations and as an active member of the Institute of Directors with a particular focus on improving not for profit governance skills, Diana is currently on the Board of Dunedin Kindergarten, YWCA, and Otago Hockey.
-An committed Rotarian, she was President of Dunedin South Rotary Club in the 2011-2012 year.
+Originally from New Plymouth, Diana has been a Dunedin resident since 1984.
+She is currently Managing Solicitor at Otago Southland Employers Association and has over 20 years’ experience in Employment Law, Industrial Relations, Human Resources and Health & Safety, assisting business of all kinds and sizes, including many in the not-for-profit sector.
+With wide governance experience across a number of organisations and as an active member of the Institute of Directors with a particular focus on improving not-for-profit governance skills, Diana is currently on the Boards of Dunedin Kindergarten, YWCA, Dunedin Symphony Orchestra and Otago Hockey.
+A committed Rotarian, she was President of Dunedin South Rotary Club in the 2011-2012 year.

-Bruce McCormick had a broad background in commerce, banking and tourism, before working in the social services sector for a number of NGO’s.
+Bruce McCormick had a broad background in commerce, banking and tourism, before working in the social services sector for a number of NGO’s and as a consultant for Impact Accounting and Consulting.
 He joined the board late in 2012 and brings his commercial perspective and experience to assist Anglican Family Care in a governance role.
-Married to Karen with two sons and four grandchildren, Bruce enjoys family life.
+Married to Karen with two sons and four grandchildren, Bruce enjoys family life, travel and orienteering.

-Mary-Ann is manager of BASE, a government Social Sector Trial, aimed at creating multi-agency responses to improve outcomes for young people in South Dunedin.
+Mary-Ann provides freelance support to NGOs and government agencies in relation to policy, strategy and community engagement.
+Prior to working for herself, she was manager of BASE, a government Social Sector Trial, aimed at creating multi-agency responses to improve outcomes for young people in Dunedin.
 Previously Mary-Ann worked as a Consultant in Public Health in the UK health service, leading on a range of issues including alcohol, drugs, mental health, community safety and offender health.
 Before that she was Assistant Director of Alcohol Concern, the UK’s national NGO addressing alcohol misuse issues.
 Mary-Ann is married to Keith and has 2 children, Fraser and Sofia.
-She is currently Chair of the Otago Southland branch of the Public Health Association.
+She is currently Chair of the Otago Southland branch of the Public Health Association and a founding trustee of Refuge, a New Zealand NGO aimed at supporting Syrian families living in the Lebanon.